The best things about a career in nursing

 During the course, you will be undertaking interesting clinical placements in a variety of settings.
 There may be an opportunity to do a clinical placement overseas or to work overseas.
 In this video registered nurse Sharon Armstrong talks about where her career has taken her:

-Things you really need to consider before deciding to study nursing
+Things you really need to consider before deciding on a career in nursing

-Attitude – Great nurses have well developed interpersonal skills.
+Great nurses have well developed interpersonal skills.
 Nurses need to develop good relationships with patients, doctors, and other members of the health care team.
 It can be very difficult to treat each patient fairly without judgement, stereotypes and unconscious bias.
+Nurse Manager HQ founder Nicole Nash-Arnold has questioned the changes to the culture of nursing that has occurred during her career.

 A review led by Laurence Guillaumie PhD also found out that nurses who practice mindfulness perform better.
 Mindfulness is characterized by awareness, inner calmness, enthusiasm, and high sensitivity to patients’ experiences.